Looking for the most stylish dresses to hide a tummy? From party-ready sequins to on-trend leopard print, we've done the hard work for you

 Dresses to hide a tummy: Trapeze Dresses

 The light and airy shape of a trapeze dress makes it super easy and comfortable to wear, and despite the name, it doesn’t have to be huge and tent-like either.
-The cut doesn’t cling to your body, so it will drape over a bigger midsection or curvier hips nicely.
+The cut doesn’t cling to your body so it will drape nicely over a larger midsection or curvier hips.
 Opt for trapeze dresses that are slightly fitted across the shoulders and upper chest to add some definition, and look for shorter lengths to avoid looking swamped in fabric.

 Printed Dresses